 Why Does My Cat Scratch the Floor Before Drinking Water?

-What you think is yet another bizarre behavior, is when your cat scratches the floor before drinking her water.
+Does your cat scratches the floor before drinking water?
 There is no doubt that the behavior is based on primal instincts.
-The reasons include:
+See below for the reasons.

-- Water dissatisfaction: Too hot?
-Too cold?
-Dirty?
+- Water dissatisfaction – Water Too hot?
+Water Too cold?
+Water Too Dirty?
 Whatever the reason, scratching the floor by the water bowl could mean your cat is just not happy with the water.

 How to Stop Your Cat from Scratching the Floor Before Drinking Water